 I'm ready for the storm

-Regulus Arcturus Black sat upright, his back ramrod straight, his shoulders squared, as he perched on the end of his carefully made bed.
-His steely grey gaze was fixed dead ahead, at the blank wall in front of him, his fingers pressed into the hard edge of the mattress, furiously gripping the side.
+Regulus Arcturus Black sat upright; his back was ramrod straight, and his shoulders squared as he perched on the end of his carefully made bed.
+His steely grey gaze was fixed dead ahead at the blank wall in front of him.
+His fingers were pressed into the hard edge of the mattress, as he furiously gripped the side.

 He closed his eyes.